 What We Believe...

-At the center of the universe is an emanation of Conscious Love containing all the information necessary to manifest all of creation in its numberless forms.
+At the center of the universe is an uncreated emanation of Conscious Love containing all the information necessary to manifest all of creation in its numberless forms.
 This emanation is called by humans, God.
 Desiring to experience its own creation and achieve Self reflection this emanation made the pinnacle of Creation, humankind.
 God continuously sustains the world with this central emission of pure conscious energy-the Supreme Ultimate.

-Periodically in human history extraordinary persons have appeared, notably Lao Tzu and Siddhartha Gautama, capable of revealing aspects of God and Creation at the limits of human intuition and intellection, until God united Divine energy with human energy in the man Yeshua ben Yoseif who defeated death itself, and revealed a Way to eternal salvation and immortal life in the next world dependent solely upon belief.
-Yeshua fully embodied God and was God’s presence in human form, and He announced to us a spiritual realm which is within us and we within it which He called the Kingdom of God.
+Periodically in human history extraordinary persons have appeared, notably Lao Tzu and Siddhartha Gautama, capable of revealing aspects of God and Creation at the limits of human intuition and intellection, until God united Divine energy with human energy in the man Yeshua ben Yoseif who defeated death itself, and revealed a Way to eternal salvation and immortal life in the next world dependent primarily upon belief.
+Yeshua fully embodied God and was God’s presence in human form, and He announced to us a spiritual realm which is within us and all around us which He called the Kingdom of God.
 Upon His death He was transformed into a new condition and He lives today, Immortal, and through Him we can become reconciled to God.
 In His absence from this world a Great Spirit remains which unites us with God.

 There is also a Way that serves humans while we are in this material world which is consistent and harmonious with all ethical monotheisms.
 This Way is called the Tao and involves Self awareness, and the disciplining and organizing of our own internal energies the better to remain attuned to that harmony which God reveals throughout His Creation while we remain in this world, resulting in a life that is harmonious with nature and with all of our fellow creatures.